-While behavioral coping refers to the willingness that people must think in ways that promote effective behavior or maintain an optimistic approach to life.
-Individuals who rate themselves highly on behavioral congruence tend to be practical and approaching problems with great energy (Epstein & Meier, 1989).
+On the other hand, behavioral coping refers to individual's willingness to adopt thought patterns that encourage effective behavior and sustain an optimistic outlook on life.
+Those who rate themselves highly on behavioral congruence tend to be practical and approach problems with great energy (Epstein & Meier, 1989).